Grachuu/Grachuu/README.md

 ### Hi there 👋
-- ⚡ Fun fact: Penguins have 3 toes
+- ⚡ Fun fact: Penguins have only 3 toes